 1/4 cup maple syrup

 2 tablespoons cinnamon roll icing

-While they are cooking, take out a medium saucepan and on medium-high heat, combine cranberries with the maple syrup.
+Step 5: While your fresh waffles are cooking, take out a medium saucepan and on medium-high heat, combine cranberries with the maple syrup.
 Mix well and bring the cranberry mixture to a low bubble.

-Take the pan off the heat.
-Stir in the butter and set it aside.
+Step 6: Take the pan off the heat.
+Stir the butter into the syrup mixture and set it aside.

-Serve the final result with fresh fruit, a scoop of vanilla ice cream, or just as it is, and enjoy!
+Serve the final result with fresh fruit, a scoop of vanilla ice cream, a little maple syrup, or just as it is, and enjoy!

-Store any leftover cranberry sauce in an airtight container in the refrigerator for up to 2 weeks.
+Store any leftover sauce in an airtight container in the refrigerator for up to 2 weeks.